70+ Notable Ransomware Statistics And Trends 2023

 Vital Ransomware Statistics

-- Worldwide ransomware attacks totaled 236.1 million in the first half 2022.
+- Worldwide ransomware attacks totaled 236.1 million in the first half of 2022.

 - Overall, the number of ransomware attacks decreased rapidly between the second and fourth quarters of 2021, going from nearly 189 million cases to 133 million.

-- There had been around 305 million malware attacks in 2020 worldwide.
+- There were around 305 million malware attacks in 2020 worldwide.

 - As per a survey, nearly 37 percent of organizations have been affected by ransomware attacks in 2021.

 - Around 54 percent of firms in the US reported ransomware attacks in 2020.

 - A company faces an average downtime of 22 days after ransomware hits.